What is i3?

-Summer 2021 Innovation U. Workshop
+Participants of the Summer 2021 Innovation U Workshop

 WKFSK300, Innovative Problem Solving

-Another project we have been working on is a brand new i3 course, the first of its kind in the California Community College system.
+This new course offering is the first of its kind in the California Community College system.
 It’s in workforce development and called WKFSK300 (see description below).
-It’s in the pipeline and will arrive in committee in January.
-WKFSK300 description: Participating students will explore problems in the
+The first offerings are available in the Fall 2022 semester.

 community, develop a language and skill set to enable problem solving in the innovation and design arenas, and develop a solution idea in the form of an inspirational prototype which will all be documented in an invention notebook.
 They will activate empathy every step of the way as a strategic critical thinking move to understand the stakeholder’s perspective.
 Students will practice job skills including teamwork, user discovery, data synthesis, managing uncertainty, testing, failing forward, and iteration.
 They will be introduced to multiple academic disciplines and learn the value of working on an interdisciplinary team when solving unique community challenges.